Plenty of men go through life feeling stuck, uninspired, and disconnected from a sense of purpose at some point in life.

 They don’t take responsibility for any of their own choices.

-When things don’t go their way, they’re quick to point the finger at external circumstances, bad luck, or the actions of others.
-This habit of deflecting responsibility keeps them powerless, unable to recognize their own agency in shaping their lives and creating a more positive reality.
+When things don’t go their way, they’re quick to point the finger at external circumstances, bad luck, or other people’s actions.
+Having the habit of deflecting responsibility keeps them powerless, unable to recognise their own agency in shaping their lives and creating a more positive reality.

 They’re addicted to the news cycle nightmare and spend a lot of time doomscrolling.